HannahhoHe/Medicare---Insight-into-the-Bills/README2.md

 ![Figure2f](hospital_overall_rating.png)

 # Conclusion
 In general, a higher bill does not seem correlated with a better quality service.
-However, some may lower the patient readmission rate after treatment.
+However, some may lower the patient readmission after treatment.